Day 1 – Badami and Mahakoota

 Date: 25-Sep-15

-- Entrance fee at Badami Cave Temples – 5 Rs/person for Indians, 100 Rs for foreigners, 25 Rs for video camera.
+- Entry fee at Badami Cave Temples: 5 Rs/person for Indians, 100 Rs for foreigners, 25 Rs for video camera.

 Agasthya Lake, Mallikarjuna Temple, and Bhoothanatha Temple